Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Experiments

 \textbf{Ablation on the designed techniques.} In addition to CoT compression, we then verify the effectiveness of the other proposed techniques.
 Specifically, we evaluate the designed loss functions $\mathcal{L}_{\mathrm{RE}}$, $\mathcal{L}_{\mathrm{DPO}}$, and $\mathcal{L}_{\mathrm{Anc}}$, as well as the proposed Multimodal Hallucination-Inducing (MHI) strategy.

-The results in Table~\ref{tab:ablation_main} confirm the contribution of each component to the performance, validating the rationale behind our design choices.
+Table~\ref{tab:ablation_main} confirms the contribution of each component, validating the rationale behind our designs.
 Notably, removing $\mathcal{L}_{\mathrm{DPO}}$ leads to a significant performance drop, showing the necessity of modeling the entire output distribution as a regularization.